sgladkoff/goldpan-ru/docs/interpretisto.md

 ## Conference Roles

 **Interpretisto** enables its users to participate in conferences in a variety of roles.
-The role each user gets is determined by the link or code provided to them.
+Links and join codes are generated for every applicable role in a conference.

 - Presenter: the role for a presenter during a webinar-style conference ([Functions](http://logrus.co/#/interpretisto?id=presenter));
 - Participant: the role for an equal participant during a meeting-style conference ([Functions](http://logrus.co/#/interpretisto?id=participant));